 Step 3 (optional) Embellish the lamp

 Spray paint or embellish your lamp and shade and allow to dry.
-The lamp itself was in good enough shape and really didn’t require any additional embellishment.
+The table lamp itself was in good enough shape and really didn’t require any additional embellishment.
 I decided to paint it to add more color to my patio porch outdoor seating area.

 Allow your lamp to dry.
 Don’t be impatient!
 Fingerprints and nicks will ruin the finish!